-- Evaluation of continuity and coordination of care, including reevaluation upon a change in condition; - Coordination of all medical care: - Coordination of care between behavioral health and medical care; - Continuity after practitioner termination; - Member notification of PCP and specialist termination; - Continuity of care upon new Member effective date of enrollment; and - Continuity of care following Member loss of eligibility.
+- Evaluation of continuity and coordination of care, including reevaluation upon a change in condition; - Coordination of all medical care; - Coordination of care between behavioral health and medical care: - Continuity after practitioner termination; - Member notification of PCP and specialist termination; - Continuity of care upon new Member effective date of enrollment; and - Continuity of care following Member loss of eligibility.

-Care Coordination for Individuals with Special Health Care Needs (ISHCN)
+C. Care Coordination for Individuals with Special Health Care Needs (ISHCN)

 Molina Healthcare recognizes the special needs of ISHCN's and provides care management and service coordination to these Members on an as-needed basis.
-Care Management can help to ensure the medical and behavioral health needs of the Member are met and coordinated with appropriate associated services such as Children, Youth and Families Department (CYFD) and School-Based Programs, etc. Molina Healthcare promotes a high level of Member compliance with follow-up appointments, consultations/referrals, and diagnostic laboratory, diagnostic imaging and other testing.
+Care Management can help to ensure the medical and behavioral health needs of the Member are met and coordinated with appropriate associated services such as Children, Youth and Families Department (CYFD) Protective Services and Juvenile Justice Services and School-Based Programs, etc. Molina Healthcare promotes a high level of Member compliance with follow-up appointments, consultations/referrals, and diagnostic laboratory, diagnostic imaging and other testing.

-If you have questions regarding this program, or would like to refer a Molina Healthcare Member to this service, please call in Albuquerque (505) 342-4660, extension 181120 or toll free (800) 377-9594, extension 181120.
-Care Coordination/ Care Management Referral Forms can be accessed via the Molina Healthcare Provider Portal at: www.molinahealthcare.com
+If you have questions regarding this program, or would like to refer a Molina Healthcare Member to this service, please call in Albuquerque (855) 315-5677.
+Care Coordination/Care Management Referral Forms can be accessed via the Molina Healthcare Provider Portal at: www.molinahealthcare.com

-Coordinating Medical Services
+D. Coordinating Medical Services